National Interest Waivers - Employment Based Green Cards Second Preference (EB-2) Category

 • Well Positioned to Advance the Field of Endeavor

 Top reasons for denial: No proof of relevant degrees, publications, awards, or project leadership.
-Business ventures lack track records or funding.
+Business ventures that lack track records or funding.

 • On Balance, It Benefits the USA to Waive the Job Offer Requirement and PERM

-Top reasons for denial: Petitioners who could qualify for jobs with PERM but didn’t show why waiving it mattered; endeavors that benefit a narrow audience or personal career; or just asserting a labor market shortage.
+Top reasons for denial: Petitioners who could qualify for jobs with PERM but didn’t show why waiving PERM mattered; endeavors that benefit a narrow audience or personal career; or just asserting a labor market shortage.

 Need help planning your NIW case or interpreting a denial?